Alabama Hills

 The Alabama Hills are a range of hills and rock formations near the eastern slope of the Sierra Nevada in the Owens Valley, west of Lone Pine in Inyo County, California.

 Though geographically separate from the Sierra Nevada, they are part of the same geological formation.

 Alabama Hills National Scenic Area

-Dedicated on May 24, 1969, the Alabama Hills were originally managed by the U.S. Bureau of Land Management (BLM) as the Alabama Hills Recreation Area.
-In March 2019, the U.S. congress redesignated the area as the Alabama Hills National Scenic Area as part of the John D. Dingell Jr. Conservation, Management, and Recreation Act.
+Beginning on May 24, 1969, the Alabama Hills were managed by the U.S. Bureau of Land Management (BLM) as the Alabama Hills Recreation Area.
+In March 2019, the U.S. Congress redesignated the area as the Alabama Hills National Scenic Area.